 What is the Nature Prescription?

-Nature as an intervention is growing in popularity for many reasons.
-Time outdoors boosts health both mentally and physically.
-Outside, we tend to be more present in our environment, our senses awake to our surroundings.
-Also, we tend to be active and unplugged from technology, which studies show is vital for mental health.
-As a result, our stress hormones can subside while endorphins, dopamine, serotonin, and other beneficial neurotransmitters are released through exercise, camaraderie, and joyfulness.
-Nature is a powerful healer.
-It has multifaceted benefits.
-Hence, the outdoors is not just somewhere to briefly visit or walk the dog—it is, in fact, deeply nourishing for us humans.
-It is a part of us.
-Better yet, we are a part of it.
+Nature as an intervention is growing in popularity.
+This is happening for many reasons, including socio-cultural and field-based shifts.
+Time outdoors boosts health, mentally and physically.
+Outside, and away from smartphones and laptops, we tend to be more present in our environment, as the senses awaken to the surroundings.
+Also, the tendency is to be more active, which studies show is vital for mental health.
+As a result, stress hormones can subside while endorphins, dopamine, serotonin, and other beneficial neurotransmitters are released through exercise, camaraderie, and joyfulness.

 The Research on Nature & Mental Health